- Hydrographic Service

 The Kingdom of the Netherlands has undelimited Caribbean maritime boundaries with many states:

-- With France (extending both sides of the land border at St Martin, where the western boundary also delimits Saba and French Saint Martin, and the eastern boundary also delimits the three windward Antilles and French Saint Barthélemy).
+- With France (extending both sides of the land border at Sint Martin, where the western boundary also delimits Saba and French Sint Martin, and the eastern boundary also delimits the three windward Antilles and French Saint Barthélemy).

 - With the United Kingdom (between Saba and Anguilla).